• Skip to primary navigation

 First, I attached the 16″ slides to the carcass.

-Screw drawer slides onto body of diy modern nightstand
+Shara installing drawer slides into modern nightstand

 For my drawer boxes, I ripped some scrap plywood to about 6″ wide.
 But you could also use 1×6 boards for this instead.
-I assembled the drawers with dadoes for the bottoms and pocket holes and screws for the sides.

-Drawers installed into modern nightstand frame
+Drawer boxes installed on slides of DIY modern nightstand frame

 Once everything was lined up, I cut two pieces of poplar for the drawer fronts and screwed these in from the inside of the drawer leaving ⅛″ gap on all sides for clearance.